About the Author

 After I earned my B.A. degree from the University of Washington, I got married, won the Nobel prize (just seeing if you were still awake) and started working for The Learning Annex, which is this fun adult education company that gives classes in everything from river rafting to writing to how to find a lover through the classifieds (find a lover and get a barely used Bow-Flex at a good price).
 I was there for a few years, until my daughter was born.
 During her babyhood, and after the birth of my son two and a half years later, I wrote stories, more lyrics, and a few plays.
 When my son was two, I got serious about writing.
 I didn’t want to be one of those people who talked about their dream but never did anything about it.
 That seemed sad.
 I worried I would end up at the counter at Denny’s eating pie and smoking cigarettes, and I’ve never even smoked.
 So I made a decision that I would do it until it happened.
 No giving up, no going back.
 Since I had studied journalism, I had an education to make up for.
 I read everything on the craft, read through many classics to see what the big deal was.
 I read, and took notes and studied.
 And I started writing.
 The first book I wrote was 600 pages long, mostly crap.
 But it gave me a feel for what I was doing.
 I learned as I went.

 The second book I wrote brought me offers from several agents, which was pretty amazing.
 But it wasn’t until I wrote three more books that THE QUEEN OF EVERYTHING (my fifth) was bought by Simon & Schuster.
 I’ve run out of fingers long ago to count the number of rejections I’d gotten over the years.
 After QUEEN was published to (thank goodness) wonderful reviews, it was bought and published in the United Kingdom, and is now available in many countries.
 It made the cover of The Bulletin For The Center of Children’s Books, and had several starred reviews, as well as other honors.
 HONEY, BABY, SWEETHEART was published next, and it was only out a few months before it was nominated for a National Book Award.
 It, too, has received many honors in addition to the NBA finalist citation – it won the PNBA Best Book Award, the Washington State Book Award, and was a PEN award finalist and a finalist for the California Young Readers Medal, among others.
 Many more titles followed HONEY, including WILD ROSES, THE NATURE OF JADE, THE SECRET LIFE OF PRINCE CHARMING and STAY.
-2012 brought THE STORY OF US, and in 2013, my first book for adults, HE’S GONE, will be released from Random House, followed by more books for adults and young adults, including THE LAST FOREVER, THE SECRETS SHE KEEPS, and ESSENTIAL MAPS FOR THE LOST.
+2012 brought THE STORY OF US, and in 2013, my first book for adults, HE’S GONE, was released from Random House, followed by more books for adults and young adults, including THE LAST FOREVER, THE SECRETS SHE KEEPS, and ESSENTIAL MAPS FOR THE LOST.

 People always ask me now what my “secret” is, how I got published, how it is that I write in a way that people seem to appreciate.
 My only real “secret” is that I was one of those kids who loved books.
 I still am one of those kids who loves books.
 I’ll read anything – fiction, non-fiction, biographies, magazines, cereal boxes.
 I am a reader first, before I am a writer.
 Books – that’s where my writing education comes from, that’s the origin of my ear for language.
 Good books are also my inspiration for writing, and for writing as well as I can.
 I would say I’m self-taught, but it’s not true – all my years as a reader, all of those authors I read, taught me.
 From Mrs. Piggle Wiggle to Tess of the D’Urbervilles.
 From Encyclopedia Brown to The World according to Garp.